 Take Sunscreen or Spray

-Don’t forget this one, and don’t forget to apply it every morning.
-With the winds, it’s easy to skip the sunscreen and you just might regret this one later.
-This package* should be enough for the whole cruise – and for the whole family.
+Don’t forget to grab sunscreen with you, and don’t forget to apply it every morning.
+With the winds, it’s easy to skip the sunscreen and you just might regret this later.
+This package* should be enough for the whole cruise for the whole family.

 Pack a Laundry Bag With You